ChuanMeng/text-ranking-in-deep-research/README.md

 ```bash
 bash ./scripts_build_index/download_indexes.sh
 ```
-All indexes will be put in the `indexes/` directory in the repository root.
+All indexes will be put in the `indexes/` directory under the repository root.
 If you prefer to build the indices yourself, follow Section [5](#sec-index).